traeblain/.com/src/2014/2013-reading-list-part-iii.md

 ![The Girl with the Dragon Tattoo]({filename}../static/images/2014/dragontattoo.jpg "The Girl with the Dragon Tattoo"){: .alignleft }
 I felt it was time to stop ignoring this series.
 After two movies are made about a book, you really question why you haven't read it yet.
 It lives up to the hype.
-If you've seen both the movies, there's really nothing left (story- wise) in [this book][dragontattoo].
+If you've seen both the movies, there's really nothing left (story-wise) in [this book][dragontattoo].
 There is much better (of course) character development and insight into why characters did what they did.
 I liked the expanded time-line, but felt some of the event were a bit "convenient".
 All in all, still a worthy read.
 There are some heavy